Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Other resampling-spaces

 So $e p d (1+\epsilon) \leq 1$ holds under the stated hypothesis.
 One can easily construct a BEC in $O(\log n)$ time: for each color class, simply enumerate all of the current entries of $\pi$ with that color. \end{proof}

-We note that the runtime in Proposition~\ref{ggt1} does not depend upon $s$.
+We note that the runtime in Proposition~\ref{ggt1} does not depend on $s$.
 By contrast, the permutation LLL algorithm of \cite{harris-srin-perm} would only give a parallel algorithm for \emph{constant} $s$.
 There are two main reasons it has poor scaling as a function of $s$: first, the number of bad-events could be $n^s$, which is super-polynomial for unbounded $s$; second, each bad-event spans $s$ entries, whereas \cite{harris-srin-perm} only allows bad-events to use polylogarithmic entries.
-We also note that a sequential algorithm (based on partial resampling) of \cite{harris-srin-perm} can achieve better bounds on $\Delta$ for large $s$, but our parallelization strategy does not extend to that case.
+We also note that a sequential algorithm of \cite{harris-srin-perm} based on partial resampling can achieve better bounds for large $s$, but our parallelization strategy does not extend to that case.

-We next illustrate with rainbow subgraphs of $K_n$.
-In this case, we are given an edge-coloring of $K_n$, and our goal is to find a copy of a subgraph $H$ in $K_n$ where all the edges of the copy of $H$ receive distinct colors (i.e. a \emph{rainbow copy of $H$}).

-\begin{proposition} Consider an edge-coloring of $K_n$ in which every color appears on at most $\Delta$ edges. \begin{enumerate} \item If $\Delta \leq 0.105 n$ and $n$ is even, then we can find a rainbow perfect matching in $O(\log^4 n)$ time and $\text{poly}(n)$ processors \item If $\Delta \leq 0.026 n$, then we can find a rainbow hamiltonian cycle in $O(\log^4 n)$ time and $\text{poly}(n)$ processors. \end{enumerate} \end{proposition} \begin{proof} We encode these problems via the probability spaces of the uniform distribution of perfect matchings of $K_n$ and hamiltonian cycles of $K_n$, respectively.
+We next illustrate with some applications to finding rainbow subgraphs of $K_n$ and $K_n^{(s)}$: \begin{proposition} Consider an edge-coloring of $K_n$ where every color appears on at most $\Delta$ edges.
+If $\Delta \leq 0.105 n$ and $n$ is even, then we can find a rainbow perfect matching in $O(\log^4 n)$ time and $\text{poly}(n)$ processors whp.
+If $\Delta \leq 0.026 n$, then we can find a rainbow hamiltonian cycle in $O(\log^4 n)$ time and $\text{poly}(n)$ processors whp. \end{proposition} \begin{proof} We encode these problems via the probability spaces of the uniform distribution of perfect matchings of $K_n$ and hamiltonian cycles of $K_n$, respectively.
+In Apppendices~\ref{hamilton-sec} and~\ref{match-sec2} we show that the spaces both have amenable resampling oracles.
 It is shown in \cite{kolmogorov} and \cite{harvey2}, respectively, that that cluster-expansion LLL criterion is satisfied with slack $\epsilon = O(1)$ and $W \leq \text{poly}(n)$. \end{proof}

-We get a sequential algorithm to find a rainbow perfect matching of $K_n^{(s)}$ under a similar criterion.